kindspirit/better_bind_polyfill/README.md

 ```
 var S = String.bind()
-, s = new S// constructs new String object
+, s = new S// constructs a new String object where s.constructor==String//true
-S.call(s)// should be "", but since s.constructor==String, polyfill creates another String object
+S.call(s)// should be "", but polyfill again constructs a new String object
 ```

-But since there is usually never any reason to use .call() or .apply() with a bound function, the above example is an edge case you would typically never find anywhere.
-So it's just something to be aware of, not worry about.
+The above is an artifact of no perfect way to test for use of the `new` keyword in ES3.
+But since there is rarely any reason to use .call() or .apply() with a bound function, the above example is an edge case you would typically never find anywhere.
+So it's just something to be aware of.